openprov/ssi-consultancy/InteroperabilityTestHarness.md

 ## Objectives

-The objective of this collaboration is to develop a test infrastructure, which systematically checks convertibility and round-trip conversions across combinations of Provenance Tool Suite packages and services operating collectively.
-This will include testing of:
+The objective of this collaboration is to develop a test infrastructure which systematically checks convertibility and round-trip conversions across combinations of Provenance Tool Suite packages and services operating collectively.
+This includes testing of:

 * Round-trip interoperability between ProvPy and ProvToolbox.
 * Round-trip interoperability between ProvPy and ProvToolbox and deployed ProvStore, ProvTranslator and ProvValidator services whether these be deployed locally, on a developer's own machine, or remotely.